vschweitzer/drunk_bandit/README.md

 ## Customizing the Game

+I am not a JS developer, so the code will not be very good.

 To add or remove ingredients, edit the global `SYMBOLS` map.
 Each entry needs a key, a name and an amount (in milliliters).
 Optionally, you can add an optional property called "display", which should be an array of utf-16 character codes.